-- Below are some of the major specifications that are important to ensuring your FDA compliant software is planned, built, and delivered efficiently and without enormous cost overruns and delays.
+Below are some major specifications crucial to ensuring your FDA compliance software is planned, built, and delivered efficiently and without enormous cost overruns and delays.

-- Software developers need clear system architecture diagrams to understand, clarify, and communicate ideas about the FDA compliant system structure and the user requirements that the system must support.
-This is a basic framework can be used during the system planning phase in order to help the partners and stakeholders understand the architecture, discuss changes, and communicate intentions clearly.
+Software developers need clear system architecture diagrams to understand, clarify, and communicate ideas about the FDA software-compliant system structure and the user requirements that the system must support.
+This basic framework can be used during the system planning phase to help the partners and stakeholders understand the architecture, discuss changes, and communicate intentions clearly.

-- This is a written description of the FDA compliant product, which provides the software development team overall guidance on the architecture of the system.
-An SDS usually accompanies an architecture diagram and offers pointers to more detailed feature specifications of smaller pieces of the design.
+This is a written description of the FDA-compliant product, which provides the software development team with overall guidance on the system's architecture.
+An SDS usually accompanies an architecture diagram and offers pointers to more detailed feature specifications of smaller design pieces.

-- The purpose of the traceability analysis is to ensure that all requirements for the FDA compliant system are properly tested during the test protocols.
-This document serves as a tool for two groups: 1) the validation team, who are responsible for ensuring that requirements are not lost during the validation phase, and 2) auditors, who will be thoroughly reviewing the validation documentation.
+The traceability analysis aims to ensure that all requirements for the FDA compliance software system are properly tested during the test protocols.
+This document serves as a tool for two groups: 1) the validation team, responsible for ensuring that requirements are recovered during the validation phase, and 2) auditors, who will thoroughly review the validation

-- This process should be performed for any Change Requests (CRs) using a Requirement Traceability Matrix (RTM).
-RTM allows developers to measure test coverage as well as map system requirements and CRs.
+This process should be performed for any Change Requests (CRs) using a Requirement Traceability Matrix (RTM).
+RTM allows developers to measure test coverage and map system requirements and CRs.

-Achieving full FDA compliance requires a rigorous level of testing to ensure the software meets full standards for the consumer market.
-The FDA has identified a set of published standards that it "considers to be applicable to the validation of medical device software or the validation of software used to design, develop, or manufacture medical devices."
+Achieving full FDA software compliance requires rigorous testing to ensure the software meets full standards for the consumer market.
+The FDA has identified a set of published standards that it "considers to apply to the validation of medical device software or the validation of software used to design, develop, or manufacture medical devices."

-The following list provides an additional set of best practices that should be followed in order to ensure that your FDA compliance testing strategy stays on track.
+The following list provides an additional set of best practices that should be followed to ensure that your FDA compliance software testing strategy stays on track.

 Tracking and managing all changes to your code before and during the test process is integral to the success of your FDA compliance software.
-Having in place a proper source control platform means that developers will be able to trace each test run on a certain date against the specific software requirements for those test cases.
+Having a proper source control platform means that developers can trace each test run on a certain date against the specific software requirements for those test cases.

 Every software requirement is assigned a unique ID, but when it comes to the testing phase, that ID may become linked to multiple test cases.
-It's not uncommon that a test case ID becomes linked to more than one requirement.
+A test case ID is not uncommon to become linked to more than one requirement.